- Academics Menu

 The program provides an introduction to business and computer information systems courses that would reasonably parallel the first two years of a four year degree program.
 Students who are enrolled in this program attend hands-on laboratories associated with most computer courses.

-Students graduating from the Computer Information Systems program with an A.S. degree will meet the following learning outcomes:
+Students graduating from the Computer Information Systems program with an A.S. degree will:

 - Develop skills in analysis and design.